Parquet

 case class TopLevelType(@doc("field annotation") pd: NestedClass)

 Note that field descriptions are not natively supported by the Parquet format.
-Instead, the @doc annotation ensures that in Avro compat mode, the generated Avro schema written to the metadata key parquet.avro.schema will contain the specified field description:
+Instead, the @doc annotation ensures that the generated Avro schema written to the metadata key parquet.avro.schema will contain the specified field description:

 import magnolify.parquet._